Prince-Joseph/learnableBytes/celery_redis.md

+# using celery as an async task scheduler

 Celery is a distributed task queue system that can be used with Django to execute tasks asynchronously or in the background.
 ## Step 1: Install Celery and Celery Beat